-- a.
+- 8. SFP Module Cage: An SFP cage is provided to accept one optional SFP module compatible with SDI coaxial or optical signals.
+The SFP modules are hot swappable for convenience.
+An optional license key must be purchased to enable each module.
+A software license must be installed for the SFP port to function.
+Refer to the System Setup section in Chapter 4 to install software licenses.
+The following SFP modules are offered: - a.
 3G/HD/SD-SDI Single Video Receiver with Active Loopback: This uses HD-BNC connectors. - b.
 3G/HD/SD-SDI Video SFP with Optical Input: This uses LC fiber connectors.
 It is a Single-Mode Receiver, Medium Haul, Non-MSA, and no output. - c.
 SMTPE 2022-6 Receiver: This uses Multi-Mode 850 NM, LC fiber connectors.
-It allows the iAM-AUDIO-1 PLUS to monitor SDI audio transmitted in real time over Ethernet.
+It allows the iAM-AUDIO-2 PLUS to monitor SDI audio transmitted in real time over Ethernet.
 You must use the MN-Set configuration software to set up this option.
 It is available from Wohler Technologies Technical Service. - d.
 SMTPE 2110 Receiver: This uses Multi-Mode 850 NM, LC fiber connectors.
-It allows the iAM-AUDIO-1 PLUS to monitor SDI audio transmitted in real time over Ethernet.
+It allows the iAM-AUDIO-2 PLUS to monitor SDI audio transmitted in real time over Ethernet.
 You must use the MN-Set configuration software to set up this option.
 It is available from Wohler Technologies Technical Service. - e.
 SMTPE 2110 or 2022-6 Receiver: This uses Multi-Mode 850 NM, LC fiber connectors.
-It allows the iAM-AUDIO-1 PLUS to monitor SDI audio transmitted in real time over Ethernet.
+It allows the iAM-AUDIO-2 PLUS to monitor SDI audio transmitted in real time over Ethernet.
 You must use the MN-Set configuration software to set up this option.
 It is available from Wohler Technologies Technical Service. - 9.
 Analog Inputs: These female XLR connectors provide two balanced analog inputs: Left and Right.
-The Analog Inputs are standard on the iAM-AUDIO-1 PLUS.
+The Analog Inputs are standard on the iAM-AUDIO-2 PLUS.
 Refer to Figure 2-4 for the pinout of this connector.